How to Check Engine Oil

 In our busy lives, many of us forget basic car maintenance such as checking the engine oil levels.
 As we know, running low on engine oil can have disastrous consequences for your engine, so keeping an eye and ear on symptoms of low engine oil may save your expensive engine from permanent damage.

 The oil pressure dashboard warning light is a visual warning that action needs to be taken.
-Further information can be found by reading the dashboard warning lights section.
+Further information can be found by reading why has my engine oil warning light come on and the dashboard warning lights section.
 If you have an engine temperature gauge on your dashboard and your engine seems to be running unusually hot, low engine oil may be the cause.

 Also if your car engine seems unusually loud, such as knocking sounds.
 This may be a symptom of low oil levels that are making your car engine components rub together due to a lack of lubrication.